gauss5930/AlpaGasus2-QLoRA/README.md

 # AlpaGasus2-QLoRA 🦙🦄🤏
 This is an unofficial implementation of 'AlpaGasus: Training a better Alpaca with Fewer Data.' with LLaMA2 & QLoRA!
-The trained model is available at the [HuggingFace Hub]()
+The trained model is available at the [HuggingFace Hub](https://huggingface.co/StudentLLM)

-This repository contains the source codes that implement AlpaGasus2-QLoRA using LLaMA2 and QLoRA.
+This repository contains the source codes implementing AlpaGasus2-QLoRA with LLaMA2 and QLoRA.
-Model size variants are 7B and 13B, for each of them we used LLaMA2-7B and LLaMA2-13B.
+Model size variants are 7B and 13B, for each of them we used [LLaMA2-7B-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) and [LLaMA2-13B](https://huggingface.co/meta-llama/Llama-2-13b-hf).
-For the dataset, [gpt4life](https://github.com/gpt4life/alpagasus)'s alpaca_t45 dataset filtered by fpt-3.5-turbo-0301 was utilized to implement AlpaGasus2-QLoRA.
+For the dataset, [gpt4life](https://github.com/gpt4life/alpagasus)'s alpaca_t45 dataset filtered by gpt-3.5-turbo-0301 was utilized.

-For implementing AlpaGasus2-QLoRA, Google Colab's single A100 80G GPU was used.
+For implementing AlpaGasus2-QLoRA, Google Colab's single A100 40G GPU was used!
-In addition, we used QLoRA to implement the large model in only one GPU.
+In addition, we used [QLoRA](https://arxiv.org/abs/2305.14314) to implement the large model in only one GPU.
 For implementing AlpaGasus2-QLoRA with QLoRA, HuggingFace's PEFT and BitsAndBytes library were utilized.
+Further, the SFTTrainer of trl library was used to fine-tune the model.

 ## Dataset
 AlpaGasus carefully selected higher-quality data through filtering on the original Alpaca instruction dataset to show improved performance than the original Alpaca.